-Mini bars for apartments are simply scaled-down versions of the ones found in houses, but they can still have all of the bells and whistles that come with larger units.
+Mini bars for small spaces or apartments are simply scaled-down versions of the ones found in houses, but they can still have all of the bells and whistles that come with larger units.
 Provided there is plenty of room for wine and liquor bottles, and spots for keeping glassware and bar accessories, an apartment size mini bar will add a fun touch to even the smallest of spaces

 So read on, and we’ll help you discover the perfect piece for your apartment and then show you how to DIY a well-stocked apartment bar that will make you the envy of all of your friends!

 Start by assessing the amount of space you have available.
 If space is at an absolute premium, look for a mini bar with a wood top that can double as an end table when you’re not entertaining.

 Many apartment size mini bars come equipped with casters to roll out for entertaining and nest discreetly in the corner when you’re not.
 Try to find a style that maximizes every square inch, with built-in racks for glassware, cabinets for storing bottles and accessories, and a work surface for creating cocktail masterpieces.

 If you’re lucky enough to have a bit more usable space, you may wish to consider a smaller upright bar with stools.
 These scaled-down versions of standard bars, have plenty of storage in the back for housing all of your bar accessories, bottles, and glassware, while leaving the bar top for enjoying cocktails and snacks with your guests.